 An exploration of fundamentals in ethics as applied to individuals in public and private settings affecting both personal and public policy judgments and decisions.
 In addition to the ABA Model Rules of Professional Conduct, this course will focus on the Maryland Lawyers' Rules of Professional Conduct.
-Assessment Level(s): ENGL 101/ENGL 101A, READ 120.
+Assessment Level(s): ENGL 101/ENGL 011, READ 120.
 Three hours each week.
 Formerly LA 106.

-LGST 122 Law Office Administration (G and TP/SS only)
+LGST 122 Law Office Administration

 A study of the principles of law office administration including organizational structures, law office personnel, systems approach, equipment, timekeeping, bookkeeping and accounting practices, indexing and filing, calendar and monitoring systems, library and retrieval systems, the office manual, and the law office layout.
 Students will complete practical problems in several areas.
 Major emphasis will be on the development and use of systems in the law office, including software, with the expectation of increasing efficiency and reducing legal costs.
-Assessment Level(s): ENGL 101/ ENGL 101A, READ 120.
-Three hours lecture/discussion each week.
+Assessment Level(s): ENGL 101/ENGL 011, READ 120.
+Three hours lecture/ discussion each week.
 Formerly LA 122.

-LGST 200 Cyber Law (G and TP/SS only)
+LGST 200 Cyber Law

-This course will examine the developing and growing body of laws associated with cyberspace.
-Students will examine laws governing e-commerce including intellectual property rights laws and discuss techniques for investigating and preventing cybercrimes such as identity and data information theft over the internet.
+Examine the developing and growing body of laws associated with cyberspace.
+Students will examine laws governing e-commerce including intellectual property rights laws and discuss issues related to the internet involving contracts, criminal law, torts, constitutional and privacy matters, among others.
 PREREQUISITE(S): LGST 101 or consent of department.
 Three hours lecture/discussion each week.